Serathium/DSA-STUDIES/README.md

 # Overview

-This is a dedicated repository for study notes and solutions related to Data Structures and Algorithms (DSA).
+Repository for summaries of books or topics I read on the subject of Data Structures and Algorithms, as well as LeetCode solutions.